Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Method

+In \citet{Liu2022LCSM}, the term $\eta_{1i}$ is scaled to represent the growth rate during the first time interval, as illustrated in Figure \ref{fig:LBGM_new1}.
+However, this term can also be scaled to correspond with the growth rate during any other time interval, such as the last one depicted in Figure \ref{fig:LBGM_new2}.
+Although the choice of scaling affects the interpretation of $\eta_{1i}$, the general form of the matrix of factor loadings, $\boldsymbol{\Lambda}^{[y]}_{i}$, remains consistent.
+This general form is given as:

-where the $j^{th}$ element of the second column represents the change-from-baseline divided by $\eta_{1i}$ at the $j^{th}$ measurement occasion of the $i^{th}$ individual.
+where the $j^{th}$ element of the second column represents the change-from-baseline divided by $\eta_{1i}$ at the corresponding measurement occasion of the $i^{th}$ individual.
 In Equation (\ref{eq:uni_loadings}), $\gamma_{j-1}$ $(j=2, \dots, J)$ is the relative growth rate to $\eta_{1i}$ during the $(j-1)^{th}$ time interval.
-To indicate that $\eta_{1i}$ is scaled to the growth rate during the $(j-1)^{th}$ time interval, we then need to fix the corresponding $\gamma_{j-1}$ to $1$.
-For example, we fix $\gamma_{2-1}$ to $1$ to indicate $\eta_{1i}$ is scaled as the growth rate during the first time interval in Figure \ref{fig:LBGM_new1}.
-Similarly, we specify $\gamma_{6-1}$ to $1$ to indicate $\eta_{1i}$ is scaled as the growth rate during the last (i.e., the fifth) time interval in Figure \ref{fig:LBGM_new2}.
-Additionally, the subscript $i$ in $\boldsymbol{\Lambda}^{[y]}_{i}$ in Equations (\ref{eq:uni_loadings}) indicates that the model is built in the framework of individual measurement occasions.
+To specify the scaling of $\eta_{1i}$, one fixes the corresponding $\gamma_{j-1}$ to $1$.
+For instance, \citet{Liu2022LCSM} fixed $\gamma_{2-1}$ to $1$ to indicate that $\eta_{1i}$ is scaled to the first time interval, as shown in Figure \ref{fig:LBGM_new1}.
+Similarly, to scale $\eta_{1i}$ to the last time interval, one would fix $\gamma_{J-1}$ to $1$, as shown in Figure \ref{fig:LBGM_new2}.
+It is worth noting that the subscript $i$ in $\boldsymbol{\Lambda}^{[y]}_{i}$ underlines that the model operates within the framework of individual measurement occasions.